Skip to main content

 Frequently asked questions

-The Tiers of Service framework has previously been used in B.C. for specific service areas.
-The success of the Tiers of Service approach for specialized service planning within programs like BC Cancer, Trauma Services BC, Child Health BC, and Perinatal Services BC underscores its inherent value.
-Building upon these learnings, a provincial Tiers of Service framework is being developed to encompass all clinical services within hospitals, including vital areas like emergency, critical care, general medical imaging, pharmacy, lab medicine, and more.
+Tiers of Service approaches have already been used in B.C. for specific clinical service areas.
+The success of Tiers of Service for specialized service and operational planning within programs (e.g. BC Cancer, Trauma Services BC, Child Health BC, and Perinatal Services BC) underscores its value.
+Building on what has been learned, B.C.’s provincial framework will encompass more than 50 clinical services for all ages within hospitals.

-While Patient Classification Levels/Acuity Tools focus on characterizing individual patient needs, the Tiers of Service framework concentrates on the overarching organization of hospital-based services.
-Both are essential, each serving a specific role in ensuring efficient health care delivery.
+In a nutshell, patient classification levels/acuity tools focus on characterizing individual patient needs, while the Tiers of Service framework concentrates on the overarching organization of hospital-based services.

 SOURCE: Tiers of Service ( )